“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 Things to Do:

-- Be involved in a tour guide to listen to history about the place and how it is well preserved till this moment.
+- Be involved in a tour guide to listen to the history of the place and how it is well preserved till this moment.

 - Do not forget to capture beautiful shots of this sparkling spot to add to your adventures.